oppia/oppia-android/wiki/Contributing-to-Oppia-Android.md

 _These instructions are for developers who'd like to contribute code to improve the Oppia platform.
-If you'd prefer to help out with other things, please see our [[general contribution guidelines|Home]]._
+If you'd prefer to help out with other things, please see our [general contribution guidelines](https://github.com/oppia/oppia-android/wiki)._

 Thanks for your interest in contributing to the Oppia Android project, and making it easier for students to learn online in an effective and enjoyable way!

 If you run into any problems along the way, we're here to help!
-Check out our [[wiki page on getting help|Get-Help]] for the communication channels you can use.
+Check out our [wiki page on getting help](https://github.com/oppia/oppia-android/wiki/Get-Help) for the communication channels you can use.
 If you find any bugs, you can also file an issue on our [issue tracker](https://github.com/oppia/oppia-android/issues).
 There are also lots of helpful resources in the sidebar, check that out too!

 **Important!
 Please read this page in its entirety before making any code changes.** It contains lots of really important information.
 You should also read through our [guide to making pull requests](https://github.com/oppia/oppia-android/wiki/Guidance-on-submitting-a-PR).